Shrikanthcodes/Flask-APP/README.md

 Pokemon App

-This is a Flask-based web application that allows users to view a list of Pokemon and filter by color and type.
-Users can also register for an account to access additional features.
+This is a Flask-based web application that allows users to view a list of Pokemon and filter by color.
+Users can also register for an account, or login using their credentials.

 Installation